 We support projects and partners that attract minority students to public relations, and make them better prepared to contribute to the profession, and to society, when they enter the workforce.
 We have an action bias - we support initiatives that achieve meaningful and measurable impact.
-If you would like The PRSA Foundation to consider funding your project, or to collaborate with your organization, CLICK HERE.
+If you would like to learn more, CLICK HERE.

 Welcome to the PRSA Foundation.
 We're working hard to make a difference in the fight for ethnic, racial and gender balance in public relations.
 We not only want to attract talented people from all backgrounds and walks of life to this wonderful career, but also ensure that they have the tools and support necessary for long-term success.

 We're an independent 501(c)(3) non-profit foundation.
 We receive no direct financial support from PRSA and rely on donations to accomplish our mission.
 Thousands of PR professionals contribute every year.
 To add your support, CLICK HERE.

 Thanks for your interest.
 Please visit our site often for updates on our activities.